easyoneweb/easy-ai-router/README.md

 Application is using environment variables.
 You have to define:

 - PORT on which the server will run locally.
+- DB_URI is MongoDB URI to connect, example for local default: mongodb://localhost:27017.
+- DB_NAME is a name of db to use.
 - ACCESS_OPENROUTER_API_KEY to access application's REST API for OpenRouter.
 - OPENROUTER_HOST is host URL for OpenRouter REST API.
 - OPENROUTER_API_KEY is api key for OpenRouter REST API.
+- OPENROUTER_LIMIT is a limit on how many requests can be made to openrouter api per day, -1 means infinite.

 You can define all needed variables in .env file in root folder of this application.